D.C. voting guide: What you need to know about early voting, mail-in ballots

 Bennett called it “critically important” for voters to feel confident ahead of this election.
 “People want to make sure their vote is counted, and so do we,” he added.

-If you’re worried that you may not receive your ballot on time for it to be counted, you can contact the Board of Elections at 202-727-2525.
+If you’re worried that you may not receive your ballot in time for it to be counted, you can contact the Board of Elections at 202-727-2525.

 How do I volunteer at a polling station?

 Workers will be assigned to a vote center and work from about 6 a.m. until 9 p.m. on Election Day or a six-hour shift on early-voting days.
 They also will be asked to help set up the polling place for a few hours the day before the election.
-Elections officials recommend that workers bring food, water, prescriptions and comfortable clothes with them.
+Election officials recommend that workers bring food, water, prescriptions and comfortable clothes with them.

 The application to apply online is located here.
 For more information, you can call 202-741-5283 or email electionworker@dcboe.org.